BioStatMatt/sas7bdat/inst/doc/sas7bdat.rst

 Column List Values
 ++++++++++++++++++
 These values are 2 byte, little-endian signed integers.
 Each value is between -CC and CC.
 The significance of signedness and ordering is unknown.
-One theory is that these values indicate the sorting order of columns.
+The values do not correspond to a sorting order of columns.

 SAS7BDAT Packed Binary Data
 ===========================